Teo-T64/ml-app_2/README.md

-My data science and machine learing project as a beginner
+My data science and machine learning project as a beginner

 A program that tracks your fitness performance volume🥊